Peter Bjorklund Jr., Ph.D.

 Post-Doctoral Researcher

 I completed my Ph.D. in Education at UC San Diego in June 2021.
-I earned my B.A. in History from Occidental College and then went on to teach high school social studies in the San Francisco Bay Area for seven years.
+I earned my B.A. in History from Occidental College and then taught high school social studies in the San Francisco Bay Area for seven years.
 During that time, I completed an M.A. in Curriculum and Instruction from Santa Clara University.
 I then left the classroom in 2014 to pursue an Ed.M. in International Educational Development at Teachers College, Columbia University.
-At TC, my interests centered around education in emergencies, namely education in crisis contexts in sub-Saharan Africa.
+At Teachers College, my interests centered on education in emergencies, particularly education in crisis contexts in sub-Saharan Africa.

 My current research centers on social networks, belonging, trust, identity, and well-being in K–16 contexts.

-Outside of my postdoc responsibilities, I am also I am also a lecturer in the Human Developmental Sciences program where I teach HDS 181: Experimental Projects in Human Development.
+Outside of my postdoctoral responsibilities, I am also a lecturer in the Human Developmental Sciences program, where I teach HDS 181: Experimental Projects in Human Development.

 When I am not working, I spend time with my spouse, our three-year-old twins, and our boxer dog Ajax.
-I am also a novice vegetable gardener, a lover of books (especially Haruki Murakami, Cormac McCarthy, and Jeff VanderMeer novels), and an avid supporter of the San Francisco Giants and the European Champion Chelsea Football Club.
+I am also a novice vegetable gardener, a lover of books (especially novels by Haruki Murakami, Cormac McCarthy, and Jeff VanderMeer), and an avid supporter of the San Francisco Giants and Chelsea Football Club.